 - particulate emissions (PM), gaseous organic compounds (OGC), carbon monoxide (CO) and nitrogen oxides (NOx).

 However, EU Regulations do not just define basic requirements.
 They also establish measurement and calculation methods, which need to be harmonised at a European level.
 They need to be reliable, accurate, reproducible and based on advanced and generally recognised measurement methods.

 The commitment of MCZ: a whole generation of products already compatible with Ecodesign

 Even if the Ecodesign Regulations will not come into force before 2022, MCZ has chosen to adapt the design of its stoves and fireplaces for several years now, so that they already comply with the envisaged parameters.

-This is why a large number of models already exceed the minimum requirements in terms of efficiency and emissions set by Ecodesign regulations.
+This is why the whole collection, with both pellet and wood appliances, already exceed the minimum requirements in terms of efficiency and emissions set by Ecodesign regulations.